WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 # Liberty-Wholesale-Mortgage
 Create a website for Liberty Wholesale Mortgage to have their clients view their application progress

+#Build Instructions
+You will need to run two commands running at the same time, so either use tmux to run them in the same terminal window, run it in two terminals, or run them in the background by adding '&' to the end of the commands
+In the directory with the manage.py file, run python3 ./manage.py runserver In the frontend directory, run the command npm run dev

 # Docker Instructions
 Install Docker and Docker Compose